Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Results

 The linear relationship in the case of GE is in disagreement with the findings presented by Sinha \cite{sinha2016empirical} regarding a superlinear relationship between integration time and Graph Energy.
 This discrepancy is not problematic given that the introduction of component and interface complexity weighting in the metrics leads to a different experimental setup than that used by Sinha \cite{sinha2016empirical}.

-This is not true for NLGEn and NLNCn, which we have seen having an inverted trend with respect to the number of nodes, and for which the quadratic interpolation fits better and presents negative values of $\beta_2$, which is a commonality for all metrics based on the normalized Laplacian matrix (NLGE, NLNC, NLGEn, and NLNCn).

-Within the complexity range tested, all metrics except NLGEn and NLNCn demonstrate the expected positive relationship between complexity and task completion time—higher metric values correspond to longer integration times.
-In the case of systems with higher complexity values, an extrapolation of the results suggests that also NLGE, NLNC, and LNCn would decrease, due to the negative quadratic coefficient.
-This leads to discarding the normalized Laplacian matrix as a viable representation of the system structure for complexity purposes.

-The inverted behavior of normalized Laplacian metrics (NLGE, NLNC, NLGEn, NLNCn) warrants explanation.
-As noted by Pugliese \cite{pugliese2018development}, the combination of graph representation based on the normalized Laplacian matrix and a normalization coefficient inversely proportional to the number of nodes leads to metrics that return lower complexity values for systems with more components, which is the opposite of expected behavior.
-Whether this represents a fundamental limitation of normalized Laplacian representations for complexity measurement or an artifact of the moderate complexity range tested remains an open question.
-Further investigation across broader complexity ranges could clarify whether the relationship would remain inverted or eventually align with theoretical expectations at higher complexity levels.
+Metrics based on the normalized Laplacian matrix (NLGE, NLNC, NLGEn, NLNCn) exhibit an inverted relationship with complexity: their values decrease as the number of components increases.
+As noted by Pugliese \cite{pugliese2018development}, this inversion arises from the interaction between the normalized Laplacian representation and the $\gamma = 1/n$ coefficient.
+Because this behavior is opposite to the expected monotonic increase, we discarded the normalized Laplacian as a viable matrix representation for complexity measurement purposes.
+A detailed analysis of this phenomenon across random graph families is provided in \cite{pugliese2018development}.

 The domain-agnostic nature of this experimental design strengthens the validity and broader applicability of these findings.
 By using molecular structures rather than domain-specific artifacts, the experiment eliminates confounding factors such as domain expertise, linguistic interpretation, and semantic ambiguity.
-The structural isomorphism between molecular graphs and requirement networks (established in Section~\ref{subsec:extending-metrics}) suggests that these results generalize to any domain where complexity can be represented through graph structures, which includes requirements engineering, system architecture analysis, and software design.
-The strong predictive performance of GE and LGE ($r^2 > 60\%$) across participants with no chemistry background demonstrates that these metrics capture fundamental cognitive properties of integration tasks rather than domain-specific knowledge.
+The structural isomorphism between molecular graphs and requirement networks (established in Section~\ref{subsec:extending-metrics}) suggests that these results generalize to any domain where complexity can be represented through graph structures, including requirements engineering, system architecture analysis, and software design.